 During his tenure he was active in the Florida Bandmasters Association, having been instrumental in introducing several directors to the organization and having served on the FBA State board as a District Chairman in the late 70’s.
 He was in charge during an expansion period of the Forest HS Band program, having two concert bands and a Jazz-Rock Band, all having several performances throughout the year.
-He was known for his rigid but fair sense of discipline and his 4 tiered "Musicianship" System, which is still in use today at Lake Weir HS.
-The band program was at it's peak memberships, nearly 120 members, during his time at Forest High School.
-Former Students remember that he arranged much of his own music for the marching band, pit orchestra, and concert band.
-He taught private lessons to many area students as was known to play Bass Guitar in several local groups.
-He helped to organize the Ocala Festival Orchestra, which is today known as the Ocala Symphony.
-Their first rehearsals were done using the FHS Band room and Mr. Scott was the conductor the first 2 years of the orchestra.
+He was known for his rigid but fair sense of discipline and his 4 tiered "Musicianship" system, which is still in use today at Lake Weir HS.
+The band program was at its peak membership, nearly 100 members, during his time at Forest High School.
+Former students remember that he arranged much of his own music for the marching band, pit orchestra, and concert band.
+He taught private lessons to many area students and was known to play bass guitar in several local groups.
+He was one of the founders of the Ocala Festival Orchestra, which is today known as the Ocala Symphony.
+Their first rehearsals were at the junior college, and later using the FHS Band room.
+Mr. Scott was the conductor for the third and fourth season of the orchestra.